 In a complete SCI, the patient has no function below the point of injury.
 In an incomplete SCI, the patient has some function below the point of injury, but that doesn’t necessarily mean that they have full function below it.
 Incomplete injuries have become more common for patients with spinal cord injuries because of medical advancements.

-To further understand incomplete tetraplegia and the other forms of spinal cord injuries mentioned above, let’s take a look at the difference between paraplegia and tetraplegia.
+To further understand incomplete tetraplegia and the other forms of neck and back injuries mentioned above, let’s take a look at the difference between paraplegia and tetraplegia.
 Paraplegia is when just the lower half of the body is affected by the SCI, whereas tetraplegia affects from the neck down.
-This means that incomplete tetraplegia is when the injury occurs in the neck, and all of the patient’s limbs are affected, but they haven’t completely lost function in their limbs.
+This means that incomplete tetraplegia is when the injury occurs in the neck, and all the patient’s limbs are affected, but they haven’t completely lost function in their limbs.